ArkamFahry/hyperdrift/README.md

-# hyperdrift-storage
+# HyperDrift

-A simple object storage abstraction built to run on top of S3 or any S3 compatible service to give a easy to use developer friendly api for object storage.
+A set of services built to fix the pain points and edge cases in development